mallond/alien-goats/README.md

 # alien-goats
-Alien Goats - Trading in XLM Lumens, based on what feels to be *Alien technology
+Alien Goats - Trading in XLM Lumens, based on what feels to be *Alien technology.

 <sub>*Alien : belonging or relating to another person, place, or thing</sub>

 ## Contracts/Assets